How Do Charging Algorithms Optimize Voltage Regulation in Batteries?

 Can voltage algorithms recover over-discharged batteries?

-Advanced algorithms can attempt recovery below 2V/cell using micro-current pulses, but success rates drop below 30% for lithium-ion cells under 1.5V.
-Always maintain voltages above manufacturer thresholds.
+Advanced systems can attempt recovery using micro-current pulses, but effectiveness drops below 30% for lithium-ion cells discharged under 1.5V.

-Do voltage regulation methods differ for EV vs. consumer electronics?
+Do voltage regulation methods differ between EVs and consumer electronics?